 Adjustments to your dietary and supplement programs are often needed to accompany changes in your body chemistry.

-Retest Report and Choice Between Audio File or 15-20 Minute Consultation
+Retest Report and Choice Between Audio Recording or 20 Minute Consultation

 You’ll receive a PDF report with a brief test review and program recommendations.
-I can record an audio file to review your test results and answer questions from your retest form, or we can do a 15-20 minute consultation.
+I can record an audio file to review your test results and answer questions from your retest form.
+Or, we can do a 20 minute consultation.
 You’ll choose when you fill out your Retest Intake form.

 6 Months Program Support

-This includes short emails to ask questions about the program.
+This includes short emails to ask questions about your program.
 This also includes use of the Program Support Service if you are not feeling well in between hair tests.